Skip to main content

 What Technical Debt Actually Is

 Ward Cunningham coined the term in 1992 as a financial metaphor.
-Just like financial debt, technical debt is borrowing from the future to ship faster today.

 A shortcut that works for now but creates problems later: copy-pasting code instead of creating a shared module, hardcoding values instead of using configuration, skipping tests because the deadline is tomorrow.